 A4.2 In the tables below, the notation in the Reference column combines one of the short-form document identifiers above (e.g., RFC 5050) with applicable subsection numbers in the referenced document.
 RFC numbers are used to facilitate reference to subsections within the Internet specifications.

 A5 General Information

+Identification of PICS